 Each customer also has their own dedicated MiVoice Border Gateway, which can be used to provide access to SIP Trunks, Teleworker users, and SIP/UC users.
 Additional units can be used for scaling and resiliency.

-Management access is provided by a common Oria portal within the service provider space, plus a dedicated per customer management portal.
+Management access is provided by a common MiCloud Management Portal within the service provider space, plus a dedicated, per customer, management portal.